-See, she was a seasoned quilter.
+Okay, back to the post.
+See, my friend was a seasoned quilter.
 Really, that's an understatement.
 She quilts, she runs a quilting business, she has a room in her house that is double the size of my first apartment, and could easily double as a quilt store.
 That's not even mentioning the OTHER room in her house full of material.

 Walking in to that type of setting as a beginner quilter was daunting, to say the least.
 My first thought was that not only would I not understand quilting, but that I simply wouldn't be able to afford quilting.
 I mean, what does a beginner quilter need?
 What really matters?

 From one new quilter to another (if that's what you are), let me tell you that quilting doesn't have to be expensive or take up a ton of room.
 Even if I did save all of my pennies to buy kits, cloth, thread, etc. no amount of money is going to make my house larger.
 And I like to spend my pennies on traveling, so there's that.